Coronavirus (COVID-19) Information & Updates Read Here

 To talk with her now, you would never have guessed that Rose Avnet was quiet and tearful when she first came to live at The Episcopal Church Home (ECH).

-“Rose was timid and cried sometimes when she first arrived, because it was such a big change for her,” explains ECH recreation specialist Helene Stark, who has been with the nursing home for 12 years.
+“Rose was timid and sometimes cried when she first arrived, because it was such a big change for her,” explains ECH recreation specialist Helene Stark, who has been with the nursing home for 12 years.
 “But hugs and listening go a long way.
 It didn’t take long for Rose to come out of her shell.
 She started doing things with the other residents and making friends.”

 “Helene is just a doll.
 She inspires me, and she’s my best friend,” says Rose.